Recks11/SpringMVC-Starter/README.md

-<h3 align="center">SpringMVC Starter</h3>
+## SpringMVC Starter
-<p> A Spring starter project with XML based configuration to get you upp and running for a small to medium scale spring application</p>
+<p> A Spring starter project with XML based configuration to get you upp and running for a small to medium scale spring application with a database and spring security</p>

 ## Dependencies included (Some in comments)
+- Spring Framework (4.3.10.RELEASE)
 - Hibernate
 - Spring security
+- taglibs
+- log4j
+- slf4j
-- Jackson
+- fasterxml jackson
 - Mail sender
 - GZip for web compression
 <p> Dependencies can be changed as you like update to current version if you like</p>